JourneyCodesAyush/CPP-CLOC/README.md

   - Lines with code + comments are counted as code.
   - Comment markers inside strings are treated as comments.
   - Embedded languages are not recognized.
-  - Python docstrings are treated as comments.
+  - Python docstrings are intentionally treated as comments.
-- Contributions should **enhance features or performance** without changing cloc’s counting philosophy.
+- Contributions may extend supported languages, improve performance, or refactor code, provided analyzer behavior and cloc-style counting semantics remain unchanged.

+> [!IMPORTANT]
+> cpp-cloc intentionally does not distinguish comment markers inside strings, docstrings, or other language constructs, because doing so would require partial parsing and violate its strictly text-based analysis model.

 > See [PHILOSOPHY.md](PHILOSOPHY.md) for a detailed guide.